-At least 20 dead as strong earthquake hits Pakistan
+At least 23 dead as strong earthquake hits Pakistan

 Officials fear the death toll could rise as the quake left a trail of destruction in a region filled with mud houses and coal mines, with social media posts from cities including Quetta showing alarmed residents gathering outside homes.

 At least 100 mud houses collapsed during the earthquake, according to local reports.

-The epicentre of the tremor has been placed in Balochistan province at a depth of about 20km, US Geological Survey data showed, near the town of Harnai.
+The centre of the quake was located beneath the town of Harnai in Balochistan province at a depth of about 20km, US Geological Survey data showed.

+Sohail Anwar, joint commissioner of Harnai, told Spanish news agency EFE: “In total 23 people were killed and more than 300 were injured.

+“It’s a mountainous area and has coal mines but the mines remained safe.”

-And while Harnai appears to be the worst-affected town in terms of damage, surrounding areas like Quetta, Sibbi, Pishin, Muslim Bagh, Ziarat, Qila Abdullah, Sanjavi, Zhob and Chaman also felt the tremors, said the regional Provincial Disaster Management Authority (PDMA).
+While Harnai appears to be the worst-affected town in terms of damage, surrounding areas like Quetta, Sibbi, Pishin, Muslim Bagh, Ziarat, Qila Abdullah, Sanjavi, Zhob and Chaman also felt the tremors, said the regional Provincial Disaster Management Authority (PDMA).

 The quake has brought down houses within 15km (3.1 miles) of Harnai and impacted government buildings as well, PDMA chief General Naseer Ahmed Nasir told Geo News.

-Mountainous areas in the region have also seen landslides, Mr Nasir said.
+Mountainous areas in the region have also seen landslides, Gen Nasir said.

 At least four of those killed in the quake died after a coal mine collapsed, said Suhail Anwar Shaheen, deputy commissioner of the area.
 Rescue operations could take time to reach everyone as the hardest-hit areas remain hours away, Mr Shaheen said.